GitishSandhu0/Note_on_tips/README.md

 # Notes Taking Widget with Win32 API

 The **Notes Taking Widget** is a Windows application built using the Win32 API that provides a simple way to take notes.
 It creates a resizable and movable window where users can quickly jot down their thoughts.
-The widget can be toggled using a keyboard shortcut (`Ctrl + I`).
+The widget can be toggled using a keyboard shortcut (`Ctrl + Q`).

 ## Features

 - Create a resizable and movable notes window.
-- Toggle the visibility of the notes window using the keyboard shortcut `Ctrl + I`.
+- Toggle the visibility of the notes window using the keyboard shortcut `Ctrl + Q`.
 - The notes window remains on top of other windows (`WS_EX_TOPMOST` style).

 ## Getting Started